YiJingLin/iotfinal/README.md

 ### communication and sensors :
 ![demo_img](./doc/demo.png)

-Communication between computers is implemented with [MQTT](https://swf.com.tw/?p=1002), and parking event is triggered by magnetic sensors.
-For demo, every parking space show whether vacant or not with LED sensor, which green light represent vacant and red one represent parked.
+Communication between computers is implemented with [MQTT](https://swf.com.tw/?p=1002), and parking event is triggered by **magnetic sensors**.
+For demo, every parking space show whether vacant or not with **LED sensor**, which green light represent vacant and red one represent parked.

 ### Algorithm :
-In every parking lot, we assume there's 8 parking space in a parking lot, **and all parking spaces are in one side** (That is, for every 4 consistent, vacant scooter parking space, we can merge them to a car parking space). \
+In every parking lot, we assume there's 8 parking space in a parking lot, and **all parking spaces are in one side** (That is, for every 4 consistent and vacant scooter parking space, we can merge them to a car parking space). \
 First, our algorithm will calculate a score for each parking space.
 The algorithm is simple :

 	score = SnE + SnV + VnE